That’s the number of articles, stories, blog posts and pieces of copy I’ve produced as a writer, editor and journalist.

 In case you’re interested in my papers, here ya go: I graduated with a degree in English from the illustrious Lincoln University in Pennsylvania—the first historically Black college in the country—and I’m just about finished with my master’s in African-American Studies from Temple University.
 Once upon a time, I thought about getting my doctorate.
 Now I’m pretty sure the streets of my personal heaven will be paved with receipts for paid-off student loans.

-Lastly, and this is important: I have never eaten a piece of pie, I adore shoes and “Seinfeld,” I can drive with my knees and I make award-winning cornbread (and by “award-winning,” I mean my family really likes it).
+Last, and this is important: I have never eaten a piece of pie, I adore cute shoes and Seinfeld reruns, I can drive with my knees and I make award-winning cornbread (and by “award-winning,” I mean my family really likes it).